-Next Generation Firewall (NGFW)
+Next-Generation Firewall (NGFW)

-IPS vs IDS
+IPS vs. IDS

 Firewalls are the foundation of security for SMBs.
-It is important to choose the right firewall, configure it properly, monitor for alerts, and respond to active threats in your environment.
+It is crucial to choose the right firewall, configure it properly, monitor for alerts, and respond to active threats in your environment.

 Contact The TNS Group today to learn how to protect the perimeter of your network by deploying and configuring an industry-leading Next Generation Firewall (NGFW) in your environment.